leijunjiang/leijunjiang.github.io/_posts/2024-06-05-ruby metaprogramming class_eval.markdown

 end
 ```

-Question, how can we do that we don't need to write de code
+Question, how can we do that we don't need to write the code?
 ```
 set_logger :hi